damianhakert/damianhakert.github.io/source/posts/2016-08-30-designing-issue-boards.html.md

 author_twitter: tauried
 categories: GitLab
 image_title: '/images/blogimages/designing-issue-boards/header-image.png'
-description: 'Feature Highlight: Learn how the UX team worked togther on the creation of issue boards.'
+description: 'Feature Highlight: Learn how the UX team worked together on the creation of issue boards.'
 twitter_image: '/images/tweets/designing-issue-boards.png'
 ---

-Accurate planning and coordination of what goes in each release at GitLab is critical to shipping useful features on time each month.
-In order to improve our planning process for not only ourselves but also for everyone who uses GitLab, we took a look at our existing features that help teams organize issues and determined that our current milestone board was not powerful enough for larger teams or more complex projects.
-The team then began to brainstorm ideas for designing and implementing a new type of board that allows users to visually plan issues by utilizing our exisiting label feature to create lists.
+Accurate planning and coordination of each release at GitLab is critical to shipping useful features on time.
+In order to improve our planning process for not only ourselves but also for everyone who uses GitLab, we took a look at our existing features that help teams organize issues.
+From here, we determined that our current milestone board was not powerful enough for larger teams or more complex projects.
+The team then began to brainstorm ideas for designing and implementing a new type of board that allows users to visually plan issues.

 <!--more-->